TheTymur/TheTymur/README.md

 ### 🎓 Student at Cracow University of Technology (Politechnika Krakowska)

 ### About Me
-I am a developer and student with a passion for building systems that solve problems—and create fun.
+I am a developer and student with a passion for building systems that solve problems - and create fun.
 I have a strong interest in the logic behind games and the power of data.

 ### What I'm Up To
 - **Current Project:** I'm building my personal **portfolio website** from scratch.